 \section{Conclusion}

-In this work, we proposed a ResNet based regression oriented pipeline for action quality assessment.
-We demonstrated experimentally that the MTL-AQA dataset has enough data to train 34 and 50 layer ResNet based pipelines when initialized with pretrained weights from a related task (like action recognition).
+In this work, we proposed a ResNet-based regression-oriented pipeline for action quality assessment.
+We demonstrated experimentally that the MTL-AQA dataset has enough data to train 34 and 50 layer ResNet-based pipelines when initialized with pretrained weights from a related task (like action recognition).
 Our experiments suggest processing longer clips is more effective than using deeper ResNets.
-We also propose a sophisticated learning-based aggregation technique called WD to replace simple averaging.
+We also propose a lightweight learning-based aggregation technique called WD to replace simple averaging.
 Experiments show our methods to be more effective than previous works.
 In the future, we want to investigate with CNNs that can process longer clips (64 or higher) to see if this translates to better performance.